labs14-brav/Frontend/README.md

 ## Testing

-We are using the `react-testing-library` dependency for Frontend tests.
-Since that dependency is deprecated we'll be migrating that to `@testing-library/react`.
+We are using the `@testing-library/react` dependency for Frontend tests.

 ## Installation Instructions